appnetos/appnetos/README.md

 Mail: [info@appnetos.com](mailto:info@apnetos.com)

-## The app based operating system for web applications sets new standards in development.
+## The app based operating system for web applications sets new standards in development

 APPNET OS offers a complete system that covers everything for your web application.
 Multilingual CMS make applications easy to implement in many different languages.